Jadens-arc/jadens-arc.github.io/content/posts/kitty.md

 - The window management is lovely and truly a strong competitor with Tmux.
 - The CLI, kitten,  that comes with Kitty is extremely helpful
 - Built in support for downloading, previewing, and installing themes is so handy
-- The fact that I can easily change the app icon to something other than the ugly default one
+- The fact that I can easily change the app icon to something other than the ugly default one is amazing
-- I was able to match my terminal theme to Neovim theme
+- and I can match my terminal theme to Neovim theme :D
   - [catppuccin](https://github.com/catppuccin/catppuccin) on top!

 I did encounter one issue with it not working correctly with NCurses.
 I'm not sure what exactly caused this.
 The application I was trying to use was an application I wrote so it very well could be my fault.
 But it was easily resolved by modifying the `kitty.config` and setting `term xterm-256color`.